Team Portal Login Client Login

 Many elderly people may be in denial about their hearing loss, and they may even claim that it does not affect their quality of life when it does.
 As a result, many people delay seeking help for hearing loss, often by many years following a diagnosis as they refuse to accept it.

-If your relative has a care worker, make sure that the care worker is aware of the problem and knows how to communicate effectively with them.
+If your relative has a primary carer, it is important to ensure that the care worker is aware of the hearing loss and knows how to communicate effectively with them.

-Action On Hearing Loss is an excellent resource for anyone who suffers from hearing loss.
+Action On Hearing Loss is an excellent resource for anyone who lives with hearing loss.
 It provides advice on looking after hearing, when to get a hearing aid, local help resources, and much more.

 The NHS also has some good information on hearing impairment that you may want to read over.